Autumn Apple Cider Mimosa

 How to make a pitcher

 Chill champagne and open just before serving.
 Add the champagne and apple cider to a pitcher and stir to combine.
-Rim individual glasses then simply pour and serve.
+Rim individual glasses then simply pour and serve immediately (so the sparkling wine doesn’t go flat!).

 Other Recipes to Try